 The Railway Supply Institute (RSI) has a long standing relationship with the Coordinated Mechanical Associations (CMA).
-RSI supports and coordinates their educational presentations and programs around RSI sponsored trade shows including Railway Interchange/2013.
+RSI supports and coordinates their educational presentations and programs around RSI sponsored trade shows including RSI/CMA 2014 and Railway Interchange 2015.

 There are currently five organizations that comprise the Coordinated Mechanical Associations.
 See below for more information on these organizations.

 The ABA serves the industry by publishing a proceedings book from their annual convention.
 A dedicated group, the ABA has only canceled their meetings during World War I and World War II.
 In 2008, the ABA celebrated its 100th convention and proceedings book.
 A dvd has been made of ABA’s first 100 years of service to the railroad industry, it serves as informational air brake guidelines of both members and non-members.

 - For more information, visit www.airbrakeassociation.org or contact Joe Faust, Secretary/Treasurer at firstname.lastname@example.org.

 International Association of Railway Operating Officers